 It is common for athletes to have some breathing difficulties during or after the physical exertion of sports or other athletic events.
-There are several causes of these symptoms, but poorly managed asthma is the leading reason for this to occur, with up to a quarter of all athletes exhibiting signs of asthma.
+There are several causes of these symptoms; however, poorly managed asthma is the leading reason for this to occur, with up to a quarter of all athletes exhibiting signs of asthma.

-Exercise-induced asthma is characterized by inflammation and onset of asthma symptoms associated with high-intensity exercise.
-It is important that this is diagnosed when signs present to prevent severe complications but, when managed adequately, should not inhibit the ability or participation of the athlete in sport.
+Exercise-induced asthma is characterized by inflammation and the onset of asthma symptoms associated with high-intensity exercise.
+It is important that this is diagnosed when signs present to prevent severe complications.
+When managed adequately, asthma should not inhibit the ability or participation of the athlete in sports.

 Exercise-induced asthma presents shortly after the initiation of intensive physical exercise and involves inflammation and narrowing of the airways.
 This leads to the presentation of asthma symptoms such as difficulty breathing and wheezing.

-This type of asthma affects almost all people that suffer from asthma, but can also present in individuals that do not otherwise note symptoms of the condition.
+This type of asthma affects almost all people who suffer from asthma, but can also present in individuals who do not otherwise note symptoms of the condition.

 Diagnosis of exercise-induced asthma is usually made upon a description of the symptoms following an attack related to physical activity.
-Individuals usually report symptoms of shortness of breath, chest tightness, coughing, wheezing or decreased performances that commence shortly after the initiation of intense exercise.
+Individuals usually report symptoms including shortness of breath, chest tightness, coughing, wheezing, or decreased performances that commence shortly after the initiation of intense exercise.

-Exercise induced asthma also causes a reduction in the function of the lungs as a result of constriction of the bronchi induced by physical exercise.
-Spirometry testing shows that individuals with exercise-induced asthma experience a reduction in the volume of air that can be exhaled from the lungs in one second, referred to as the forced expiratory volume in 1 second (FEV1).
+Exercise-induced asthma also causes a reduction in the function of the lungs as a result of constriction of the bronchi induced by physical exercise.
+Spirometry testing shows that individuals with exercise-induced asthma experience a reduction in the volume of air that can be exhaled from the lungs in one second, which is referred to as the forced expiratory volume in 1 second (FEV1).

-Well-controlled asthma usually involves methods to reduce inflammation in the airways and the resulting symptoms, to allow the individual to participate in physical and sporting activities without inhibition.
+Well-controlled asthma usually involves methods to reduce inflammation in the airways and the resulting symptoms, both of which allow the individual to participate in physical and sporting activities without inhibition.

 Most athletes will require both a controller and a reliever medication to manage their asthma.
-The controller medication is used to reduce inflammation in the airways over the long term, reducing the risk of flare-ups.
-The reliever medication is used when symptoms are present to provide short-term relief of symptoms, reducing the constriction of the airways and allowing them to breathe
+The controller medication is used to reduce inflammation in the airways over the long term, as well as reduce the risk of flare-ups.
+Alternatively, reliever medication is used when symptoms are present to provide short-term relief of symptoms by reducing the constriction of the airways and allowing them to breathe.

-It is important that athletes are constantly monitoring for early signs of asthma worsening, to allow them to react promptly and maintain control of the condition.
-Some athletes may only require reliever medications for intermittent symptoms and a “step up” approach to can be used to help prevent symptoms for athletes that notice the frequency of symptoms is increasing.
+It is important that athletes are constantly monitored for early signs of asthma worsening to allow them to react promptly and maintain control of the condition.
+Some athletes may only require reliever medications for intermittent symptoms and a “step-up” approach can be used to help prevent symptoms for athletes that notice the frequency of their symptoms is increasing.